ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/starting.rst

 other ports can be used if needed.

-If a serial port is given (for example a radio device connecting an airbourne MAVProxy instance with the GCS), a link-specific baud rate can be given after the device, delimited by a comma.
+If a serial port is given (for example a radio device connecting an airborne MAVProxy instance with the GCS), a link-specific baud rate can be given after the device, delimited by a comma.
 This overrides the global default baudrate specified by ``--baudrate``.